 In FY March 2024, Mazda began partnering with third-party non-profit organization Caux Round Table (CRT) Japan to advance human rights due diligence initiatives and refine its corrective and remediation measures for responding to human rights issues in line with the value chain.
 Groupwide coordination is being practiced globally as part of these initiatives.
 In addition, the Company is advancing phased human rights due diligence activities and corrective and remediation processes based on the United Nations Guiding Principles on Business and Human Rights and with emphasis placed on engagement with rights holders*.
 The Company is thereby developing a human rights management system that incorporates with the board members.
 Progress on the above processes will be disclosed appropriately on Mazda's corporate website.

-In March 2024, Mazda invited CRT Japan’s Hiroshi Ishida to lead a lecture for executive officers on the theme of business and human rights.
+In March 2024, Mazda invited CRT Japan's Hiroshi Ishida to lead a lecture for all executive officers and general managers on the theme of business and human rights.
 This lecture served as an opportunity to re-realize the importance of human rights initiatives given recent changes to the operating environment for companies.
 Moreover, Mazda arranged a human rights due diligence risk assessment workshop on the theme of business and human rights in April 2024 with the facilitation of CRT Japan.
 This workshop was attended by managements from various areas of the Company, with a total of 40 participants from 33 internal departments and the Group companies additionally.
-Based on discussions among the workshop attendees, the Company identified potential human rights themes in the Mazda Group and its supply chain.
-During FY March 2025, the Company will carry out human rights impact assessments, with the cooperation of CRT Japan, to verify risks and assess the impacts in relation to the identified material human rights themes base on the direct communication with the rights-holders.
-The necessary measures will be taken based on these assessments.

 * To building trust with people who have human rights through direct engagement.